omnp/mnamp/README.md

 This is provided as is, and available here mostly for my own archiving purposes, so far.

-Some notes about the some of the current control parameters
+Some notes about some of the current control parameters
 -----------------------------------------------------------

 First of all *blend* is the dry/wet mix slider (linear).